- development of healthy leaders, multiplication of committed disciples and continued empowerment of transformational churches

 Based out of Medellín, Colombia, Ricardo Gómez serves as area director for Latin America.
 He oversees the U.S. missionaries and national leaders in 17 countries as they implement the shared vision to participate with God in the restoration of Latin America by...

-John Jairo Leal and Susana Castro are ordained pastors in the Colombian Mission District and have served as pastors and church planters in Medellín.
-Currently, John is director of Community Church Planting with Impact Latin America.
-Susana is the pastor of Camino de...
+John Jairo Leal and Susana Castro are ordained pastors in the Colombia Missionary District and have served as pastors and church planters in Medellin.
+John is currently director of Community Church Planting with Impact Latin America.
+Susana is coordinator of the...

 The Rollers live and minister in Cajicá, just outside Bogotá, Colombia.
 They are passionate about seeing leaders, disciples and churches multiplied in their community and throughout Latin America.
 Thad’s primary role is to help train, mobilize and support pastors,...